 Where will I have surgery?

-Our 23 surgeons have privileges at Deaconess Hospital, Deaconess Gateway, St. Vincent Hospital, St. Vincent Warrick, Gibson General Hospital, and Methodist Hospital.
+Our 23 surgeons have privileges at Deaconess Hospital, Deaconess Gateway, St. Vincent Hospital, St. Vincent Warrick, and Methodist Hospital.
 Surgeries are also preformed at the surgery centers at Deaconess, Gateway, and St. Vincent.